Drummingcoder/Chess-clock-arduino/README.md

 - Blinking minutes or seconds when setting up
 - End game early using Pause menu and increment game counter accordingly
 - Ending buzzer melody?
-- Ability to add or subtract time during a game while in the Pause menu (in progress)
 - Better time handling using millis(), using delay() for now

 Added: